jagadeesh-k-2802/owm-finder/README.md

 Open Weather Map City Finder Using Node.js And Express.

-This simple node application is useful if you want to search for available cities in OpenWeatherMap and fetch weather for that particular city using it's ID
+This node application is useful if you want to search for available cities in OpenWeatherMap and fetch weather for that particular city using it's ID

 ## How To Use